Julia-Wagner/tails-and-treats/README.md

 ![404 Page](docs/screenshots/404_mobile.png)

+## **Future Enhancements**

+I believe I added all the necessary features to create a project that is ready to be used as a real-life game.
+However, there is always room for improvement and further features.
+Here are some enhancements I would like to make in the future.

+- The size of the maze could be adapted even better to the screen size of the user.
+Maybe I could find a way to calculate the size of the maze based on the used device.
+- Some of my functions can be refactored to reduce cognitive complexity.
+- I would like to remove the external class and try to build the maze completely from scratch.

 ## **Deployment**

 To be able to use Lighthouse testing right away, I deployed my website after implementing the header and footer.
 The steps to deploying a website on GitHub pages are: